Doyle Wesley WallsPhotographer Male Forest Grove, Oregon, US

 My biographical note is covered in greater depth in my profile at my Flickr site: http://www.flickr.com/photos/doylewesleywalls

-If you are preparing to enroll at a university, or if you already are a university student, a recent essay of mine might interest you:
+If you are preparing to enroll at a university, or if you already are a university student, an online essay of mine might interest you:

 Many talented models and photographers on Model Mayhem have inspired me.
-Thanks to all of you for that.
+Thanks to those of you who have.